 Maintenance of motorcycle drum brakes requires a certain amount of effort and manual skill.
 Fortunately, the brake shoes do not need to be replaced very frequently.

-For a rear-wheel drum brake, a service life of 13,000 to 19,000 miles is not unusual as long as a certain amount of maintenance is carried out.
+While a drum brake may not be as powerful as a disc brake system with a six-piston caliper, it offers more than sufficient performance for the rear wheel of smaller motorcycles, or choppers and touring bikes.
+If the drum brake is fitted to the rear wheel, a service life of 13,000 to 19,000 miles is not unusual, given proper maintenance.
 The enclosed design of the drum brake means that brake dust (abraded particles from the linings) cannot easily escape.
 Unlike a disc brake, you can only get at the brake shoes by removing the rear wheel.
 But once you've removed the rear wheel, it's an easy job to expose the brake linings.

 Once you have removed the rear wheel, you can take the brake backing plate out of the drum.